rolandjlevy/CSS-fluid-grid-of-thumbnails/readme.md

-# CSS Fluid Grid of thumbnail Images
+# CSS Fluid Grid of Random Images 🖼️

+I set myself the challenge of making a fluid grid of random images which was fully responsive on any device.
+All the images are generated on the fly using the Unsplash API and resized using media queries.
+It is made purely with JavaScript and CSS - no frameworks or libraries.

 ### Description
 - Choose any number of images, press enter